FAQS – Frequently Asked Questions

 Frequently Asked Questions (FAQS) About Appellate Law

 Appellate law practice is confusing, even to many lawyers, so it is normal for people to have many questions about appeals.
 Many of the questions we are commonly asked have been turned into articles on our blog.
 The following information is provided to answer some of the frequently asked questions about appellate law practice.
-(NOTE: this is a new section of our website and we have not yet finished posting answers to most of these questions.
-If you see your question below and it is not yet hyperlinked to its answer, please feel free to use our Contact form to email us your question directly.)
+If there is not yet a link to the answer to your question, or if you have a question that is not listed below, please fill out our Contact form to send us an email.

 - What is an appeal?